chainrep/chainrep-demo/README.md

-# svelte-static-spa
+# chainrep-demo
-A template repository for building a single page web app (SPA) with Svelte.
+A demo interface to interact with the chainrep protocol.

 ## Installation